pierrepeterlongo/back_to_sequences/README.md

 - `position`: position (starting from 0) where the kmer occurs on the sequence
 - `strand`: false, except when querying the reverse complement of the sequences `--query-reverse` and using the `stranded` option.

-##### Outputs for each queried sequences its location and strand of shared kmers
+##### 5.2.6.2 Output for each queried sequence its location and strand of shared kmers
-`back_to_sequences` enables to output for each queried sequences, the location and strand of its kmers shared with the `in-kmers` set.
+`back_to_sequences` enables to output for each queried sequence, the location and strand of its kmers shared with the `in-kmers` set.
 ```bash
  back_to_sequences --in-sequences sequence.fa --in-kmers kmer.fa --out-sequences out_sequences.fa
  ```